Veronique Briant MBACP (Accred) Counsellor & Relationship Therapist

-- Building self-esteem: experiences of loneliness, self-doubt, distrust and uncertainty
+- Building self-esteem: experiences of loneliness, self-doubt, distrust and uncertainty.

 You may wish to talk through what's on your mind or maybe you have a specific goal?
 Some clients feel they have lost their way and counselling offers time and space to evaluate options.

 Whatever your situation, we can identify in your early sessions, whether some brief therapy, or longer term counselling will suit you.

 Training, qualifications & experience

-I became interested in my own personal development in 1997 and undertook many courses and became involved with self-help group work.
-In 2007 I trained as an NLP Practitioner to support my training practice in the corporate environment.
-I liked the idea of changing what wasn't helpful and there are various NLP exercises that dynamically change the structure of difficult memories.
-In 2009 I co-facilitated the Family Aftercare Support Group at a treatment centre in Toronto, Canada.
-During my 20 years in marketing across Europe, North America and The Middle East, I have developed cultural sensitivity and a deep understanding of workplace issues.
+I became interested in my own personal development in 1997 and undertook courses both in the UK and abroad.
+I also became involved in support group work.
+In 2007, I qualified as an NLP Practitioner as an adjunct to my training skills in the corporate environment.
+I liked the idea of changing what wasn't helpful, and there are various NLP exercises that can support mind and body in facilitating positive change.
+In 2009 I co-facilitated the Family Aftercare Support Group at an addiction treatment centre in Ontario, Canada.

 My qualifications include: